Ja Rule: Early life

-Ja Rule was born Jeffrey Bruce Atkins on February 29, 1976, to Debra and Will in Hollis, a section of the Queens borough of New York City.
-Jeffrey's father left the family when he was very young.
+Jeffrey Bruce Atkins was born on February 29, 1976, in Hollis, a section of the Queens borough of New York City.
+Atkins' father left the family when he was very young.
 Atkins was raised as an only child, as his younger sister, Kristen, died in the womb when Atkins was 5.
 His mother, Debra, was a healthcare worker, and due to the amount of time she spent working, Atkins was largely raised by his grandparents as a Jehovah's Witness.
-Atkins' mother left the Jehovah's Witness religion when he was 12.
-Soon after, Atkins began selling drugs in Hollis.
+Atkins' mother left the Jehovah's Witness religion when he was twelve and was therefore shunned by her former congregation including her parents, meaning she was no longer allowed to see her son.
+Atkins and his mother decided they would rather live together even if it meant struggling to pay bills.
+Not long after moving in with his mother, Atkins began selling drugs in Hollis.

 Career

 Cash Money Click (1994–95)

 Atkins began his rap career in 1994 with the hip hop group Cash Money Click alongside members Chris Black and O-1.
 He took the stage name "Ja Rule", telling MTV News that the name came from a friend who addressed him by that name; other friends simply called him "Ja".
 Together they worked with producer DJ Irv to produce a number of songs, releasing their debut single "Get Tha Fortune" independently in 1994.
 After the group signed with TVT Records, the song was re-released through the label later that year as the B-side to their second single, "4 My Click".
 "4 My Click" featured Mic Geronimo and became popular on pirate radio, eventually receiving airplay on Yo!
 MTV Raps.
 Plans for the release of the group's eponymous debut studio album were brought to a halt in 1995 after Chris Black was sentenced to five years in prison and the group was dropped from TVT, which led to their third single "She Swallowed It" never officially being released, however it was later bootlegged.
 With no label, the group disbanded shortly after being dropped.